Nikki Fuller

 Nikki Fuller (born January 23, 1968) is an American professional female bodybuilder.
 At her largest, Fuller weighed 200 lbs.
 In competition, her height was listed at 5 ft 9 in and her biceps measured 18 in.
 Some of her best lifts are 315 lb for a max on bench press and 1100 lbs for multiple reps on leg press.

 Early life

 Born Nikki Garner in Dayton, Ohio, she moved with her family to Gresham, Oregon, when she was 10 years old.
 She developed an interest in athletics while a student at Gresham High School.
 Fuller competed in track and field and, as a freshman in 1983, helped her team go undefeated and take 1st in the water polo state championship.

 Post-graduation, Fuller set her focus on bodybuilding, having realized her own potential through sports.
 When she started training at a local gym, Fuller weighed 123 lb but soon added 20 lbs of muscle.

 Personal life

-According to posts on her personal Instagram profile, Fuller is a conservative and ardent supporter of former President Donald Trump.
+According to posts on her personal Instagram profile, Fuller is a conservative and ardent supporter of President Donald Trump.
 She is also a professing Christian.